Operation Jackpot: Pakistan naval preparations

-Naval Commando Training and preparations
+Naval commando training and preparations

-The river transport system was vital for economic activity given the primitive state of the road and railways system of East Pakistan.
-Major Jalil, Colonel M. A. G. Osmani and Indian Commander Bhattachariya in collaboration with top regional commanders established the secret camp, codenamed C2P, in Plassey, West Bengal on 23 May to train volunteers selected from various Mukti Bahini sectors (Bangladesh was divided in 11 operational sectors for Mukti Bahini operations) for this purpose.
-Initially 300 volunteers were chosen, ultimately 499 commandos were trained in the camp.
+The river transport system was vital for economic activity, given the primitive state of the road and railway system of East Pakistan.
+Major Jalil, Colonel M. A. G. Osmani and Indian Commander Bhattachariya in collaboration with top regional commanders, established the secret camp, codenamed C2P, in Plassey, West Bengal, on 23 May to train volunteers selected from various Mukti Bahini sectors (Bangladesh was divided into 11 operational sectors for Mukti Bahini operations) for this purpose.
+Initially, 300 volunteers were chosen, ultimately, 499 commandos were trained in the camp.
 The training course included swimming, survival training, using limpet mines, hand-to-hand combat and navigation.
 By August 1971, the first batch of commandos were ready for operation.
 The Camp Commander at C2P was Commander M. N. Samanth, Training Coordinator was Lt.
 Commander G. Martis, both from the Indian Navy, while 20 Indian instructors along with the 8 Bengali submariners became trainers.
-Pakistani Intelligence agents scouted the camp in June and July but Indian security measures prevented any harm to the camp and apprehended all infiltrators.
+Pakistani Intelligence agents scouted the camp in June and July, but Indian security measures prevented any harm to the camp and apprehended all infiltrators.

-The Bangladesh naval commando operation that was called "Operation Jackpot" was precipitated by events in Toulon, a coastal city of southern France.
-The operation was planned to take on Naval Special Service Group of the Pakistani Navy, after it had conducted several other operations.
-In 1971, there were 11 East Pakistan naval submarine crewmen receiving training there aboard a Pakistani submarine.
+The Bangladesh Naval Commando Operation that was called "Operation Jackpot" was precipitated by events in Toulon, a coastal city of Southern France.
+The operation was planned to take on the Naval Special Service Group of the Pakistan Navy after it had conducted several other operations.
+In 1971, there were 11 East Pakistan Naval Submarine Crewmen receiving training there aboard a Pakistani submarine.
 One commissioned officer (Mosharraf Hassain) and 8 crewmen decided to take control of the submarine and to fight against Pakistan.
 Their plan was disclosed, however, causing them to flee from death threats made by Pakistan's Naval Intelligence.
-Out of the 9 crewmen, one made his way to London, the others managed to travel to the Indian Embassy in Geneva, Switzerland.
+Out of the 9 crewmen, one made his way to London; the others managed to travel to the Indian Embassy in Geneva, Switzerland.
 From Geneva, embassy officials took them to New Delhi on 9 April, where they began a program of top secret naval training at C2P.